 • Private encryption costs extra

-Photos and videos are where the iPhone pCloud app truly shines.
+Photos and videos are where the iPhone pCloud app truly shines, though.
 Videos have light editing features, with the main function being to crop and trim.
 Photos have similar functionality, with the ability to mark up or add text.
 Any changes you make to videos or photos instantly sync with your pCloud account.

 pCloud Hands-On Testing